 Available Load Balancers

-Software Layer Testing With respect to the software layer, the following parameters need to consider and checked:
+For the software layer, the following parameters need to consider and check:

 Software Patches available and used

 To user experience, the following parameters are considered as part of testing:

 24 x 7 test request execution capability

 Health overview dashboards

 Before starting with Infrastructure testing, the stakeholders should think about continuous configuration automation (SCM Tools) to automate the setup for Operating System and Software.
 The possibility of errors is minimized, thereby reducing Testing and Trouble Shooting overhead for newly provided infrastructure.

 Automated Configuration Management is desired for infrastructure provisioning to minimize manual mistakes and speed up ready-to-use infrastructure.
 Responsible Teams for given service layers should evaluate the State of the Art Tools like below in Figure 2: